openigtlink/ros2_igtl_bridge/README.md

     $ <param name="RIB_port" value="18944" type="int"/>
     $ <param name="RIB_type" value="client" type="str"/>

-Then run the launch file as
+Then run the launch file as:

     $ ros2 launch ros2_igtl_bridge bridge.launch

 The node can be run as server or client.
 If you executed the test procedure, the node will send